objectionary/jucs/README.md

 </dependency>
 ```

-Then, to iterate over `*.yaml` files in `src/test/resources/org/example/` directory:
+Then, to iterate over the `*.yaml` files in the `src/test/resources/org/example/`
+directory (assuming you use Maven or Gradle):

 ```java
 import org.eolang.jucs.ClasspathSource;